 Simplicity is a word that defines ConvertKit.
 One of its main upsides, and the reason why people even switch to it from more expensive premium tools, is its ease of use and design.
 Nathan’s background is in user experience and design.
 It’s understandable that the tool he developed is user-friendly and has a color theme and design that enhances your work.
-Starting with your account, dashboard waiting for you is very simplistic, and selecting “Create new” button will lead you to create a landing page or a sign-up form.
+Starting with your ConvertKit account, selecting the “Create new” button will lead you to create a landing page or a sign-up form.

 When creating a new form in the next step you’ll have to choose the type base on where do you want it to be shown on your webpage.

 Choosing the form will lead you to fill it with all the necessary details.
-The process when choosing a landing page is even simpler – you just have to choose a variant of the template you want based on your needs and follow the process through with entering all necessary information.
+The process when choosing your landing pages is also simple and intuitive.

 Seeing as it was developed by a designer and info-product seller who’s been in the trenches and knows our pain points, the software is highly effective and powerful.
-It gets the job done.
-The software’s deliverability is excellent which is understandable because ConvertKit delivers text-focused emails not only giving your marketing efforts a personal feel but also helping you avoid spam filters.
+ConvertKit delivers text-focused emails not only giving your marketing efforts a personal feel but also helping you avoid spam filters.

-That means you’ll start seeing higher open rates that turn into more conversions to help you grow your business.
+That means you’ll start seeing higher open rates and you will snowball your email list.

 CovnertKit additional pluses